ehabterra/money-transfers/README.md

 between different accounts.
 The project consists of two main models.
 The first, is for managing accounts (CRUD) while the other is for managing transactions between accounts.
-Next, I will explain a detailed description on folder structure and how to run and test this project.
-The following diagram depicts the relationship between account and transaction.
+Next, I'll explain in detail the folder structure and how to run and test this project.
+The following diagram shows the relationship between an account and a transaction.

 ## Notes: the application is tested only on Linux Ubuntu.